-Our algorithm is easily adapted to deal with the cases when background count in a given measurement time is in advance predicted with any given precision (is "non-Poissonian"), either from separate measurement of the duration different than that of the actual experiment which measures signal+background, or from an appropriate Monte Carlo simulation.
+Our algorithm is easily adapted to deal with the cases when background count in a given measurement time is in advance predicted with any given precision, either from separate measurement of the duration different than that of the actual experiment which measures signal+background, or from an appropriate Monte Carlo simulation.
 Since in our algorithm only the average value of counts in the channels which are declared as background determines its properties, irrespective of the actual distribution of counts in these channels, we are entitled to structure the background in such a way so as to satisfy our needs.
-Refering to our example of subsection 3.c. this can be done in the following way.
+This can be done in the following way.

-If in the experiment which is supposed to measure signal+background the predicted background at the 68%CL is $n_B \pm \delta_B$, and if $\delta_B = f \sqrt{(n_B)}$ (with $f \le 1$), then we construct the background so as to be distributed in $\eta=1/f^2 = \text{CINT}(n_B/\delta_B^2)$ channels, which contain integer counts which all add up to $\text{CINT}(\eta n_B)$, where CINT denotes operation of taking the closest integer of the expression in the parentheses (we have accepted a certain inconsistency here - a symmetric confidence interval at a given confidence level for the background estimate, instead of an asymmetric one - but the difference is quite small at low CL, and absolute rigor is out of place).
+If in the experiment which is supposed to measure signal+background the predicted background at the 68%CL is $n_B \pm \delta_B$, and if $\delta_B = s\sqrt{(n_B)}$ (with $s \le 1$), then we construct the background so as to be distributed in $\eta = 1/s^2 = \text{CINT}(n_B/\delta_B^2)$ channels, which contain integer counts which all add up to $\text{CINT}(\eta n_B)$, where CINT denotes operation of taking the closest integer of the expression in the parentheses (we have accepted a certain inconsistency here - a symmetric confidence interval at a given confidence level for the background estimate, instead of an asymmetric one - but the difference is quite small at low CL, and absolute rigor is out of place).
 The way in which we shall distribute these counts is arbitrary.
 To illustrate how this works let us work out an example.

 Suppose the predicted background at the 68%CL in a certain experiment is 3.2 ± 0.5 .
-If it was a Poissonian prediction its dispersion would have been 3.2, and half of the 1σ confidence interval would be $\sqrt{3.2}=1.79$, instead of 0.5 in our case.
-The confidence interval is thus by the factor 1/f=1.79/0.5=3.6 narrower than it would have been if the background were determined on the basis of the measurement of the same duration as that of the actual experiment.
-That means that the duration of the background measurement is $\eta = 1/f^2 = \text{CINT}(n_B/\delta_B^2) = 13$ times longer than that of the signal+background measurement, and that during that time CINT(n{R})=41 background counts must have been observed (or simulated).
+If it was a Poissonian prediction its dispersion would have been 3.2, and 1σ confidence interval would be $\sqrt{3.2}=1.79$, instead of 0.5 in our case.
+The confidence interval is thus by the factor 1/s=1.79/0.5=3.6 narrower than it would have been if the background were determined on the basis of the measurement of the same duration as that of the actual experiment.
+That means that the duration of the background measurement is $\eta=1/s^2 = \text{CINT}(n_B/\delta_B^2)=13$ times longer than that of the signal+background measurement, and that during that time $\text{CINT}(\eta n_B)=41$ background counts must have been observed (or simulated).
 To construct the background with such properties for the purposes of our analysis we thus have to distribute 41 counts in 13 channels, in an arbitrary way.
-Let us take this to be $12\times3+5$, or: 3,3,3,3,3,3,3,3,3,3,3,3,5.
-If in the actual experiment 6 counts have been observed, which we potentially attribute to signal+background, then have analyze the following "spectrum": we to 3,3,3,3,3,3,3,3,3,3,3,3,5,6, assuming the existence of a "single-point line" in channel 14, and considering all the rest as background.
-When we do this we obtain the result presented in Fig.8.
+Let us take this to be $12\times3+5$, or: 3,3,3,3,3,3,3,3,3,3,3,3,3,3,3,5,6, assuming the existence of a "single-point line" in channel 14, and considering all the rest as background.
+When we do this we obtain the result presented in Fig.5.

-Fig.8.
+Fig.5.
 Analysis of the kdf for the counting experiment in which the expected background at 68%CL is 3.2(5), which is represented by the counts 3,3,3,3,3,3,3,3,3,3,3,3,3,5 in background channels, and the signal+background measured count is 6, which is represented by the count in a separate channel, where a single-point Gaussian line 0.1 channels wide is supposed to exist.